A mega backdoor Roth IRA is a retirement strategy that allows high-income earners to make after-tax contributions to a Roth IRA.

 Remember the Pro Rata Rule for the Mega Backdoor Roth

-This can get tricky if you have been contributing to your traditional 401K for a long time.
+This can get tricky if you have been contributing to your traditional 401k for a long time.
 You will need to work with your wealth management professional or your plan administrator to figure out how much of your account is after-tax contributions.

-Check the Rules on Your Own 401K Plan
+Check the Rules on Your Own 401k Plan

 It is never good to accidentally lock up a large sum of money.
-Not all 401K plans allow for after-tax contributions.
-Before you decide to utilize the Mega Backdoor Roth IRA, make sure your plan allows for after-tax contributions.
+Not all 401k plans allow for after-tax contributions.

 Contribute the Maximum Post-Tax Dollars

-The whole point of the Mega Backdoor Roth IRA is to get as much money into a Roth IRA as possible.
+The whole point of the mega backdoor Roth IRA is to get as much money into a Roth IRA as possible.
 It probably wouldn’t make sense to go through the trouble of setting up a Mega Backdoor Roth IRA for a small contribution.
-The benefit comes from the ability to contribute, so contribute the most possible to get the most benefit from your efforts.

-Roll Your Post-Tax Contributions Into the Roth IRA
+Roll Your Post-Tax Contributions into the Roth IRA

-The good news is that most 401K providers offer a way to easily roll over your funds into a Roth IRA.
+The good news is that most 401k providers offer a way to easily roll over your funds into a Roth IRA.

 Why Is the Mega Backdoor Roth Not Allowed at Some Companies?

 The Mega Backdoor Roth IRA is an IRS-sanctioned way to contribute to a Roth IRA.
-So why wouldn’t all companies allow it?
+So, why wouldn’t all companies allow it?

-The answer has to do with the way that 401K plans are structured.
-Some 401K providers don’t have the ability to handle after-tax contributions, or they simply choose not to offer it as an option.
+The answer has to do with the way that 401k plans are structured.
+Some 401k providers don’t have the ability to handle after-tax contributions, or they simply choose not to offer it as an option.

 Will the Backdoor Roth Ever Be Eliminated?

 While there is little way to know what the future holds, it seems unlikely that the backdoor Roth IRA will be eliminated.
-The IRS has been clear that the backdoor Roth IRA is a legal way to save for retirement.
+The strategy is legal, not particularly controversial, and doesn’t attract much, if any, negative attention in general.

 Mega Backdoor Roth Alternatives

-If your company’s 401K plan doesn’t allow for after-tax contributions, there are a few other ways to get money into a Roth IRA.
+If your company’s 401k plan doesn’t allow for after-tax contributions, there are a few other ways to get money into a Roth IRA.

 The Bottom Line

-The mega backdoor Roth IRA is a great way for high-income earners to get money into a Roth IRA if your company’s 401K plan allows for it.
+The mega backdoor Roth IRA is a great way for high-income earners to get money into a Roth IRA if your company’s 401k plan allows for it.
 If not, there are other ways to get money into a Roth IRA.
-Connect with an advisor at Dechtman Wealth Management to unlock the Mega Backdoor Roth IRA and explore other creative solutions that will have your retirement ready.